How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Example applications

+\Cref{fig:logistic_mean_true_comparison,fig:logistic_covariance_true_comparison} demonstrate that, in this case, our bounds on the 1-Wasserstein distance and the 2-norm of the difference of covariances tightly control the true difference of means and the true difference of covariances, respectively, for sample sizes of about $10{,}000$ or higher.
+Our bounds are still computable and accurate at lower sample sizes, but they can become loose enough as to lose practicality.

+\subsection{Our bounds become looser and more difficult to compute as parameter dimension increases: logistic regression with Student's t prior}

+We use a similar setup as in \cref{sec:logistic_setup}, but now we vary the dimension $d$ between 1 and 9.
+We find that increasing $d$ loosens our bounds and makes them more difficult to compute.
+But we still find that they are computable and tight for reasonable data set sizes.

+Specifically, we follow the setup in \Cref{sec:logistic_setup} except that now we simulate $(X_i)_{i=1}^n$ i.i.d.\ from the $d$-dimensional normal distribution with mean $(0,\dots,0)$ and covariance $\frac{0.15}{\sqrt{d}}I_{d\times d}$.
+We simulate the corresponding $(Y_i)_{i=1}^n$ from $d$-dimensional logistic regression with parameter $(0,\dots,0)$.
+We compare our bounds across different dimensions in \Cref{fig:logistic_dimension_comparison}.
+While we see that the bounds generally increase with dimension, we also see that they remain practically small for some portion of the plotted data range for every dimension we consider.

+There are two ways in which our bounds become more difficult to compute with increasing dimension.
+First, we cover the ability to compute the bounds.
+Second, we cover computational speed in cases where the bounds are possible to compute.

+On the first point, we are able to compute our bounds when \cref{assump7} is satisfied.
+The sample sizes where \cref{assump7} is satisfied vary by dimension.
+In \Cref{fig:logistic_dimension_comparison}, we plot our bounds for every number of data points where \cref{assump7} is satisfied.
+For the same data sets and priors, we calculated the minimum number of data points required to satisfy \cref{assump7}, for the same range of dimensions: $d$ between $1$ and $9$.
+See \Cref{fig:logistic_minimal_data}.
+We find that the minimum number of data points remains practical in this range.

-Because of the numerical optimization applied in order to calculate $\overline{M}_2$, the calculation of our bounds gets slower as the dimension increases.
-This is mainly caused by the global optimizer scipy.optimize.shgo becoming slow in higher dimensions. \Cref{figure5} illustrates our bounds on the quality of the Laplace approximation of the posterior arising from $d$-dimensional logistic regression with Student's t prior, for $d$ between $1$ and $9$.
-As before, the prior has mean zero, identity covariance and $4$ degrees of freedom and the data $(Y_i)_{i=1}^n$ come from logistic regression with parameter $\underbrace{(1,\dots,1)}_{d}$, where $(X_i)_{i=1}^n$ were simulated i.i.d. from the $d$-dimensional standard normal.
-We computed our bounds on the 1-Wasserstein distance and the 2-norm of the difference of covariances simultaneously, on 50 points spread uniformly on the logarithmic scale between the minimum sample size given by \Cref{figure41} and the sample size of $10^5$.
-Performing this experiment on a MacBook Pro 13 Retina Z0Y6 for $d=3$ took us about $9$ minutes, for $d=5$ about 35 minutes, for $d=7$ about 150 minutes and for $d=9$ about 505 minutes.
+When we are able to compute our bounds, computation still slows down as dimension increases due to the numerical optimization involved in calculating $\overline{M}_2$.
+The slowdown is mainly caused by the global optimizer scipy.optimize.shgo becoming slow in higher dimensions.
+To create \Cref{fig:logistic_dimension_comparison}, we computed our bounds on the 1-Wasserstein distance and the 2-norm of the difference of covariances, simultaneously, on 51 points spread uniformly on the logarithmic scale between the minimum sample size given by \Cref{fig:logistic_minimal_data} and the sample size of $10^6$.
+Performing this experiment on a MacBook Pro with the Apple M3 Max Chip and 16 cores in total for $d=1$ took us about $1.5$ total minutes, for $d=3$ about $3.35$ minutes, for $d=5$ about $10$ minutes, for $d=7$ about $36$ minutes and for $d=9$ about $147$ minutes.